TauGuide/tau-guide-documents/docs/tau-conceptual-guide.md

 at [11] which was found to be mistaken, as well as neglecting vital aspects related to self-amending systems e.g. how to scale up social choice while avoiding self-amendment paradoxes.
 The old design has to be completely discarded and there’s no benefit for the reader in trying to complement the picture by revisiting it.
-Additionally, the com- putational resources market is different from Zennet’s which is described in [10], for the surrounding capabilities (mainly logic, contracts, and proofs) give rise to a more sophisticated design.
+Additionally, the computational resources market is different from Zennet’s which is described in [10], for the surrounding capabilities (mainly logic, contracts, and proofs) give rise to a more sophisticated design.